PeterRusznak/hashnode/clbdiyh3e000s08jnd7v7570v.md

 ![passport.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1670503320049/_jxhz2RsO.png align="left")

 Anyone, who ever had the displeasure of talking to the poorly trained chatbots common on commercial sites can easily attest that the examples above are fundamentally better at mimicking an intelligent conversation.
 But this is only the tip of the iceberg.

+### Generating poetry and stories

 You can literally generate poems:

 ![bitcoin.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1670404507280/m_Yx06SWz.png align="left")